angelip2303/fossil-lang/docs/src/syntax-and-semantics.md

 [1, 2, 3, 4]
 ```

-> Lists cannot be of type Function, closure, List or Unit.
+> List elements cannot be of type Function, closure, List or Unit.